somsagar07/BaTCAVe/README.md

 The library code to be replaced by the user is located in the `utils/` directory.
 The user should replace the code in the `utils/` directory as explained below.
 - `utils/tcav.py`: Replace the `tcav.py` in your `<your_venv>/lib/python/site-packages/captum/concept/_core` folder with this file.
 - `utils/__init__.py` : Replace the `__init__.py` in your `<your_venv>/lib/python/site-packages/captum/concept` folder with this file.

-## Note
-Since the pretrained models were too large to share in supplementary we have skipped those for now, but will be making them available later in private repo.